 Hepatitis C has to be treated with anti-viral medications and the only objective is to have no hepatitis C virus detected inside the body after 12-weeks of treatment.
 The type of anti-viral medication used will depend on:

 Until recently, treatment for long-term hepatitis C usually involved taking two main medicines:

-As well as treatment with medications, it is important for long term carriers to make healthy lifestyle choices.
-This includes:
+Long term carriers to make healthy lifestyle choices.

 Recommend that Long-term hepatitis C

 It is also recommended that long-term hepatitis C carriers are immunized against hepatitis A and hepatitis B as infection with these viruses can accelerate long-term liver disease.
 Surgery is sometimes necessary to treat complications of liver disease, and some patients with the advanced liver disease may be candidates for liver transplantation.